samboy/rg32hash/README.md

 http://radiogatun.noekeon.org/

-This repo has 10 implementations of RadioGatún[32]:
+This repo has 11 implementations of RadioGatún[32]:

 * Seven C-language implementations
 * A PHP implementation
 * A Python implementation
 * A Node-compatible Javascript implementation
+* A C# (.NET) implementation

 # Compile

-A Makefile is included to compile the programs here.
+A Makefile is included to compile the C programs here.
 To use:

 ```
 make